hellochirag/Flutter-udacity-clone/README.md

 # Udacity Flutter Web Clone App

+This is a clone of the famous application Udacity, and its done with the flutter frame work, this particular repo, contains the code for the student side

 ### Show some :heart: and star the repo to support the project

 This repository containing links of all the example apps demonstrating features/functionality/integrations in [Flutter](https://flutter.io/) application development.